derrickoswald/Visistrom/README.md

 ## My History Screen (not yet implemented, coming soon)
 The My History Screen provides a filter mechanism to specify a period of interest.
 As an example, the user can select from last day, last week, specific week, last month, specific month, last season, specific season, last year and custom from/to dates.
 The specified period is then being displayed as a graph whereas the scaling is determined by the period itself.
 Additionally, the user can add a second period of the same kind in order to start comparing time series.
 As an example, the user could compare the last week with the same week a year ago.

-## Acquisition Screen (not yet implemented, coming soon)
+## Compare Appliances Screen (not yet implemented, coming soon)
-The Acquisition Screen is meant to support the user in acquisition decisions.
+The Compare Appliances Screen is meant to support the user in acquisition decisions.
 It focuses on the operational costs based on electricity consumption of the specified appliances.
 In the first version, the user can input 5 values into the form:
 - electricity consumption when turned on in Watt
 - hours of operation per year in hours
 - electricity consumption when in stand by in Watt